 Zallo Barri, Gernika

 After a week of endless tapas in Basque Spain, we were keen to have a sit-down restaurant meal on one of the evenings on this trip.
 We did some research online and this place kept popping up on all the top-recommended lists so we ambled off to find it.
 It’s located on the outskirts of the town and when we arrived it was 9:00 pm on a Saturday night.
 There was not a single person in the restaurant.
 However the menu looked really interesting and we were intrigued as all of the reviewers online were raving about it.
 Bear in mind we were starving and wanted a bit of sit-down luxury for an evening so we ventured in.
 I don't usually enjoy being the only couple in a restaurant but the food we were served and the outstanding value for money of this meal is the reason this restaurant made it onto my list.
 Their set menu is €28 per person for a three-course meal, a bottle of sparkling water, a bottle of house wine (a beautiful Rioja Crianza) and coffee. €56 per couple for a pretty high-end meal.
 Amazing value.
 I ordered a green salad with feta and olives to start, which was enormous.
 All of the ingredients were so fresh and the feta, tomatoes and olive oil were of such good quality.
 I devoured it.
 It was accompanied by a basket of warm tomato bread – perfect for plate-cleaning.
 For my main course I ordered the ventresca.
-I’d never had it before and was told by the waitress it was from the belly of the tuna, apparently prized as the most succulent part of the fish.
+This is taken from the belly of the tuna and is apparently prized as the most succulent part of the fish.
 They’re not wrong.
 It melted in my mouth and was absolutely divine.
 Martin had the beef entrecôte and had the same experience with his.
 At this point we were so stuffed (but very happy) and still managed to squeeze in a dessert.
 The wine was divine, the coffee was perfect and we enjoyed every single bite.

 We left after 11 pm and this point there was a single diner, who seemed to be a local, and a family party who were just arriving as we were leaving.
 We couldn’t understand how this restaurant was not turning people away in their droves.
 Perhaps in a country where tapas culture and casual dining is the norm, sit-down restaurants just don’t get the same footfall.
 Coming from Dublin, €56 for meal for two including drinks is unheard of.
 But maybe in Spain it’s all relative and €56 might be considered an expensive night out.
 We thought the food was outstanding and had a lovely evening here, despite our solo experience.